Imperial units: Mass and weight

 The distinction between mass and weight is not always clearly drawn.
 Strictly a pound is a unit of mass, but it is commonly referred to as a weight.
 When a distinction is necessary, the term pound-force may refer to a unit of force rather than mass.
-The troy pound (373.2417216 g) was made the primary unit of mass by the 1824 Act and its use was abolished in the UK on 1 January 1879, with only the troy ounce (31.1034768 g) and its decimal subdivisions retained.
-The Weights and Measures Act 1855 (18 & 19 Victoria C72) made the avoirdupois pound the primary unit of mass.
+The troy pound (373.2417216 g) was made the primary unit of mass by the Weights and Measures Act 1824 and its use was abolished in the UK on 1 January 1879, with only the troy ounce (31.1034768 g) and its decimal subdivisions retained.
+The Weights and Measures Act 1855 made the avoirdupois pound the primary unit of mass.
 In all the systems, the fundamental unit is the pound, and all other units are defined as fractions or multiples of it.